fdf234243/Service-Polymorphism/README.md

 # Requirement
 - Android 10 Mobile Phone with normal CPU and Memory configuration.
 Root permission is not required.
 - WiFi Router that supports to flash OpenWRT
-	- our implemenation is based on OpenWRT 21.02, but it is supposed to run on other versions
+	- our implementation is based on OpenWRT 21.02, but it is supposed to run on other versions
 - A Ubuntu 18.04 desktop PC as a resolver (Optional)

 # Usage Example